be5invis/Iosevka/README.md

   * `ligset-idris`: Default ligation set would be assigned to Idris.
   * `ligset-elm`: Default ligation set would be assigned to Elm.
   * `ligset-purescript`: Default ligation set would be assigned to PureScript.
-  * `ligset-patel`: Default ligation set would be assigned to PatEL.
   * `ligset-swift`: Default ligation set would be assigned to Swift.
   * `ligset-coq`: Default ligation set would be assigned to Coq.
   * `ligset-matlab`: Default ligation set would be assigned to Matlab.